DoctorSpace/DoctorSpace/README.md

 ### Hi there 👋
+- ⭐️ I’m a beginner web developer
+- 👨‍💻 I know how to work in Photoshop and figma

-- 🔭 I’m currently working on language learning С++
+- 🔭 I’m currently working on language learning JS
 - 🌱 I’m currently learning in SFedU
-- 📫 How to reach me: ...
+- ⛺ I like Python